 Meet George Walker, the first black composer to win the Pulitzer Prize in Music.
 He won the prize in 1996.
 He is interviewed here in 2012, just a couple of months shy of his 90th birthday.
 His 2 sons, Ian and Gregory are also interviewed.
 His most famous piece of music, the elegaic early “Lyric for Strings,” and a recent work commissioned by the New Jersey Symphony Orchestra (NJSO) are featured.
-Walker has lived in Montclair, New Jersey for many years and taught music at Rutgers University in Newark.
+Walker lived in Montclair, New Jersey for many years and taught music at Rutgers University in Newark.
 The famed musician died in 2018 in Montclair at the age of 96.